yianoohh0/QUARCS_stellarium-web-engine/README.md

     $ nvm install 18

-Enter the QUARCS_stellarium-web-engine project directory at apps/web-frontend:
+-Enter the QUARCS_stellarium-web-engine project directory at apps/web-frontend:

     sudo su    # Need to enter system permissions first make setup    # This step takes a long time make dev

-To start the project, run in the apps/web-frontend directory:
+-To start the project, run in the apps/web-frontend directory:

     sudo su
     sh kill_run.sh